Aiemann Zahabi sends UFC Hall of Famer Jose Aldo into retirement with a defeat at UFC 315 | TSN

 Zahabi sends UFC Hall of Famer Aldo into retirement with a defeat at UFC 315

+“I was expecting a hard fight, she’s a good fighter,” said the 37-year-old from Kyrgyzstan.
+“I’m going to keep going.
+Numbers is nothing.
+What is more important is how you feel physically, mentally, how you perform.”

-MONTREAL (AP) — Aiemann Zahabi shocked UFC Hall of Famer Jose Aldo in a featherweight main card fight at UFC 315 on Saturday night, after which Aldo announced his retirement.
+Aiemann Zahabi shocked UFC Hall of Famer Jose Aldo in a featherweight main card fight, after which Aldo announced his retirement.

 Zahabi (13-2) won by unanimous decision (29-28, 29-28, 29-28) and the Canadian has now won six straight fights.